MoityAnthony/SecureAuthHeticMoity/README.md

 Now you can go on [http://localhost:3000](http://localhost:3000/) to register and login with Google Authenticator.

-To the branch dev with docker :
+# To the branch dev with Docker :

 checkout to the branch dev :